VahidN/DNTCaptcha.Core/README.md

         {
                 // options.UseSessionStorageProvider() // -> It doesn't rely on the server or client's times.
 Also it's the safest one.
                 // options.UseMemoryCacheStorageProvider() // -> It relies on the server's times.
-It's safer than the CookieStorageProvider. options.UseCookieStorageProvider() // -> It relies on the server and client's times.
+It's safer than the CookieStorageProvider. options.UseCookieStorageProvider(SameSiteMode.Strict) // -> It relies on the server and client's times.
 It's ideal for scalability, because it doesn't save anything in the server's memory.
                                                    // .UseDistributedCacheStorageProvider() // --> It's ideal for scalability using `services.AddStackExchangeRedisCache()` for instance.
                                                    // .UseDistributedSerializationProvider()